parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 3b: Build and Run the Project with GUI Flow

-If GUI flow is preferred, here is the equivalent steps for building wide_vadd application in Vitis GUI.
+Building wide_vadd application in Vitis GUI.

 Step 1: Open Vitis with special environment setting for Hardware Emulation
 - Close any opened Vitis GUI